apathetic-tools/snippets/docs/astro-starlight/theme-selector-firefox-windows-fix/README.md

 ## Optional: Restrict Fix to Firefox Only

+> [!WARNING]
-⚠️ **Warning:** Targeting Firefox or Windows only is non-standard and may break whenever Firefox updates.
+> Targeting Firefox or Windows only is non-standard and may break whenever Firefox updates.

 To restrict the fix to Firefox on Windows (more brittle), wrap the rules: